datmemerboi/TDC-client/README.md

 TDC Client
 =

-The front end system to interact with the API created by TDC([repo](https://github.com/datmemerboi/TDC)).
+The front end system to interact with the TDC API([repo](https://github.com/datmemerboi/TDC)).
 Entire system is built on React.

 **Note:** Even though all modules are completed & working, this project is still in a very rough state.
 Refactor & modifications will be done very soon.